 In its public offering, Intellia sold 4,758,620 shares of its common stock at a public offering price of $145.00 per share, including the exercise in full by the underwriters of their option to purchase up to an additional 620,689 shares of its common stock.
 The gross proceeds from the offering, before deducting underwriting discounts and commissions and offering expenses, were approximately $690 million.

 Goodwin has advised Intellia since the company’s inception and Series A financing in 2015, through several rounds of private financing, its public market debut, and beyond.

-The Goodwin team providing ongoing advisory to Intellia is led by Arthur McGivern.
-The team counseling the company on the latest offering included Gaby Morales-Rivera, Daniel Hughes, Pablo Hernandez-Romero, Evan DeYcaza, Janet Andolina, Alex Varond, Nikhil Sethi, Sarah Wicks, Maggie Wong, and Pamela Finan.
+The team counseling the company on the latest offering included Gaby Morales-Rivera, Daniel Hughes, Pablo Hernandez-Romero, Evan DeYcaza, Janet Andolina, Alex Varond, Nikhil Sethi, Sarah Wicks and Maggie Wong.